Mumbai Coastal Road: A faster alternative to connect South Mumbai with western suburbs

 Mumbai Coastal Road map

-Starting from Marine Lines in South Mumbai, the coastal road Mumbai project reaches Kandivali in the Western suburbs.
-The project will have two underground tunnels at Malabar Hill and Girgaum Chowpatty.
-It will have green spaces, a sea wall and multiple interchanges.
+Starting from Marine Lines in South Mumbai, the coastal road Mumbai Coastal Road reaches Kandivali in the Western suburbs.
+The project has two underground tunnels at Malabar Hill and Girgaum Chowpatty.
+The project is designed with green spaces, a sea wall and multiple interchanges.

 Mumbai Coastal Road Project: Route map, cost, real estate impact